dbpedia/dataid/dataid_to_datahub_mapper/DatahubDataidMappingService/ReadMe.txt

 Mapping example:

-	 "notes": {												-> the property-name is also the name used in the DataHub-Ckan-Api and has to be unique "dataIdRef": "dc:description",						-> referenced property of DataId (may consist of multiple entries divided by a comma) (depending on the object to be mapped (dataset or resource as subjects) , this has to be a direct predicate pointing to an object of the type @type!)
+	 "notes": {												-> the property-agentName is also the agentName used in the DataHub-Ckan-Api and has to be unique "dataIdRef": "dc:description",						-> referenced property of DataId (may consist of multiple entries divided by a comma) (depending on the object to be mapped (dataset or resource as subjects) , this has to be a direct predicate pointing to an object of the type @type!)